mucommander/mucommander/readme.txt

   the system tray after the application had quit.
 - Security fix: credentials.xml is no longer readable by 'group' and 'other' under UNIX-based systems.
+- Mac OS X: fixed the 'Empty trash' option which would sometimes be enabled when the trash was empty.

 Known issues:
 - Korean translation is not up-to-date.